 About David Hockney’s Pearblossom Highway

-The scene not only consists of the driver’s perspective but of the passenger’s eye view as well.
+The scene is not only consists of the driver’s perspective but also from the passenger’s eye view.
 David Hockney was so fascinated with this road trip through the Antelope Valley on the outskirts of Los Angeles that he created a meaningful interpretation using over 800 mounted photographs that reveal the formerly barren Mojave Desert.

 The right side of the road, which is the driver’s side, has several road signs and the large words stop ahead painted on the pavement, indicating the driver s need to stay alert.
 Viewers are able to draw some insight into the driving experience.
 On the left is the passenger s perspective.